 Site and Settings

 he property is unique as the grounds are situated central to the business and residential core of the village.
 Thus the Community Park has special value in its ability to physically connect citizens with the entire city property in a pedestrian accessible campus-like setting.
-Yachats is a village with an allure and enchantment defined by its place at the edge of the

-Pacific Ocean.
-It is exceptional and rare that each of the municipal facilities: Commons building, City Hall, Public Works and Library are all connected by a single park with ocean frontage.
+Yachats is a village with an allure and enchantment defined by its place at the edge of the Pacific Ocean.
+It is exceptional and rare that each of the municipal facilities; Commons building.
+City

+£

+۰.